kristinemlarson/gnssrefl/tests/use_cases/use_vlis.md

 <code>make_json_input vlis 0 0 0 -h1 5 -h2 15 -e1 5 -e2 20 -peak2noise 3 -ampl 1 -allfreq T</code>

-Edit the json file and change the azimuth ranges 0-90 70-90 and  delete the western azimuths.
+Edit the json file and change the azimuth ranges of 0-90 to 70-90 and  delete the western azimuths.
 Be careful when editing the file so that the commas and such are in the right places.

 Now run <code>gnssir</code> for these same dates.
 This computes RH for each rising and setting arc: